goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0500 - The Appendices/Developmental Tasks.md

 - [ ] @TODO: Trained Physical Techniques can only have a range of Melee (2 meters), regardless of the Technique Rank.
 - [ ] @TODO: Fury Counters can be expended to supplement the damage caused by any source.
 - [ ] @TODO: Discuss Milestone System for Experience.
+- [ ] @TODO: Create a Custom Enhancement for Ikeda Kuwahara that enables her abilities to use any electrical device that she has connected to as the point of origin for her techniques.

 ****